cvitter/Riak-TS-Data-Modeling/Data Modeling Basics.md

 **Important Note**: Listing buckets is an expensive operation and shouldn't be done on production clusters.
 See the following documentation for more information: http://docs.basho.com/riak/kv/2.1.4/developing/api/http/list-buckets/.

-The riak-admin tool allows you to list all of the properties associated with a bucket type:
+The riak-admin tool allows you to list all of the properties associated with a bucket type including the table's schema and quantum information as illustrated below:

 ```